 From Inverkirkaig you can walk to Kirkaig Falls then on further to Fionn Loch and finally on to Suilven itself.
-On your return to the carpark you may wish to visit Achins Bookshop & Coffee Shop and enjoy a well earned cup of coffee or a bowl of home made soup and browse the many items in the well stocked shop.
+On your return to the carpark you may wish to visit Coffee Shop (hopefully it will open this season) and enjoy a well earned cup of coffee or a bowl of home made soup.

 From Lochinver there are easy local walks in the Culag Woods down to the White Shore, or along the river Inver.
 This connects with the longer paths of Glencansip, that lay between Suilven and Canisp mountains, one running through to Elphin.

 Also by Loch Assynt the new All Abilities walk by two Lochs with Toilets at strategic points, and also worth a try is the more rugged hilly Little Assynt path to old Sheilings and on to connect to the All Abilities path if wished or just complete the circuit to further opening up a beautiful area of true away from it countryside.

 This is just a small sample, a total of 31+ walks have been compiled by the ranger in “Walks around Assynt”.
 Not to mention, for the more adventurous, exploring the splendid local mountain peaks of Suilven, Canisp, and Quinag.